fuatakgun/eufy_security/README.md

   - `alarm_arm_custom3` - Switch to custom 3
   - `geofence` - Switch to geofencing, this might not impact the state of panel given that it will chage its state based on geolocation via eufy app
   - `schedule` - Switch to custom 3, this might not impact the state of panel given that it will chage its state based on schedule via eufy app
+  - `chime` - Trigger a chime sound on base station (liked it) - I do not know exact list of ringtones available, try it yourself.

 # Example Automation
 ## Start streaming on camera, when there is a motion, this would generate a new thumbnail on Home Assistant